-These risks and uncertainties impact all of our clinical programs that we pursue and have been amplified by the recent COVID-19 pandemic, as described below.
+Many of these clinical, regulatory and commercial risks are beyond our control.
+Further, these risks and uncertainties impact all of our clinical programs that we pursue and have been amplified by the recent COVID-19 pandemic, as described below.
+Accordingly, we cannot assure you that we will be able to advance any of our product candidates through clinical development, or to obtain regulatory approval of any of our product candidates.
 To the extent we seek regulatory approval in foreign countries, we may face challenges similar to those described above with regulatory authorities in applicable jurisdictions.
 Any delay in obtaining, or inability to obtain, applicable regulatory approval for any of our product candidates would delay or prevent commercialization of our product candidates and would thus negatively impact our business, results of operations and prospects.
+Even if we receive approval of any of the product candidates in our pipeline or future product candidates, there is no assurance that we will be able to successful commercialize any of them.